Black Widow Spiders in Florida: Identification, Risks, and Prevention

 • Avoid spraying random chemicals that may worsen the infestation

-At Infinite Pest Solutions, our trained and licensed technicians safely identify, remove, and prevent black widow infestations using eco-friendly methods that protect your family and the environment.
+Our licensed technicians safely identify and remove black widow infestations.
+We use eco-friendly methods to protect both your family and the environment.

 When to Call a Professional Pest Control Service